 The Finalmouse UltralightX is a lightweight, wireless gaming mouse.
 It has a symmetrically shaped body with honeycomb-shaped cutouts that help reduce the overall weight.
 The body is made of carbon fiber composite, which Finalmouse advertises has a better strength-to-weight ratio than either plastic or magnesium alloy.
-This mouse uses PixArt's flagship 3395 sensor, and at the time of writing, it supports a maximum wireless polling rate of 4000Hz.
-Finalmouse has stated that they're working on releasing a firmware update to increase the maximum wireless polling rate to 8000Hz in the future.
+This mouse uses PixArt's flagship 3395 sensor and supports a maximum wireless polling rate of 8000Hz.

 You can buy the Finalmouse UltralightX in several different sizes.
 We bought and tested the medium-sized (Lion) variant.
 Smaller (Cheetah) and larger (Tiger) size variants are also available.
-For more details, see the Differences Between Variants section below.
+For more details, see the Differences Between Variants section.

 The Finalmouse UltralightX is acceptable for work but isn't designed explicitly designed with this usage in mind.
 That said, it's very lightweight and has a comfortable symmetrical shape.
 Unfortunately, while you can connect to it wirelessly with its USB receiver, it doesn't support Bluetooth or multi-device pairing.
 Also, while it has a web-based configurator, you can't remap buttons without third-party software.
 Lastly, the scroll wheel feels cheap and lacks helpful productivity features like L/R tilt inputs and free-scrolling.